rfussell17/counselling-site/README.md

-This is one of several website projects that I've been creating recently to get practice in between portfolio projects to keep sharp with the basics.
+This is one of several website projects that I've been creating recently to get practice in between portfolio projects to keep sharp with the basics of html/css and flexbox

 **Author**